Floydlang/floyd/Docs/Floyd script reference.md

 It as a unique concept to handle mutation of data, control of the outside world (files, network, UI) and controlling time.

 Functions and classes are pure.
 A pure function can only call pure functions.
+Mutable data can exist locally inside a function, but never leak out of the function.

 This delegates all mutation / time to the top levels of your program.
 Here you need to call non-pure functions to affect the world around the program.
 You must tag your functions with "nonpure" to be able to call other nonpure functions.

+	But programming is NOT math!

 This makes those functions a risk.
 Have as little nonpure code as possible.
 Try to not have any conditional code inside nonpure code - this makes testing easier.
 Put all logic into the pure functions.

-Mutable data can exist locally inside a function, but never leak out of the function.
+# COMPOSABILITY

+Features that break composabiity is limited and carefully controlled in the language.
+Things like threading and synchronisation, error responses, file handling, optimization choices.
+Normal Floyd code lives free, outside of time and the real world and can be used in many contexts.

+To easy composability, the basic wiring between libraries and subsystems is built-in and standardized - this like common datatypes, error propagation between libraries, logging and asserts, memory handling and streaming data.
+All built-in and composable.

 # BASIC TYPES

 These are the primitive data types built into the language itself.
 The goals is that all the basics you need are already there in the language.
 This makes it easy to start making useful programs, you don't need to chose or build the basics.
 It allows composability since all libraries can rely on these types and communicate bewteen themselves using them.
 Reduces need for custom types and glue code.

 - **int**			Same as int64